-- A review evaluation folder shall be submitted to the program director by the faculty member during the fall semester as described in the Provost's Pathways for Lecturer Review. - 2.
-The review evaluation folder should include separate sections for teaching, research/scholarship, and professional service along with documentation of effectiveness in all three areas and tabular summaries as found on the Provost's website; see http://www.utrgv.edu/files/documents/provost/faculty-resources/utrgv-format-for-faculty-review-dossier.pdf - 3.
+- A review evaluation folder shall be submitted to the program director by the faculty member during the fall semester as described in the Executive Vice President for Academic Affairs, Student Success & P-16 Integration's Pathways for Lecturer Review. - The review evaluation folder should include separate sections for teaching, research/scholarship, and professional service along with documentation of effectiveness in all three areas and tabular summaries as found on the FTP website - 3.
 The lecturer evaluation folder will include a current curriculum vitae, a copy of the program's annual review guidelines as reference, documents demonstrating the faculty member's achievements in the areas of teaching, including peer observation summary reports and student evaluation summaries; professional achievement, including representative samples of published and presented materials; and professional service, including documentation/description of contributions made to the entity served; as well as the narrative statements summarizing the faculty member's accomplishments for the previous year(s) since promotion. - 4.
 Three-year lecturers and tenured/tenure-track faculty in the program will elect the annual Lecturer Evaluation Committee from lecturers at rank 2 or above and tenured/tenure-track faculty.
 Lecturers applying for promotion are ineligible to serve on the college committee that year.
 The committee will elect its own chair. - 5.
-Each year, in accordance with the Lecturer Promotion/Review Calendar, the Lecturer Evaluation Committee and the program director will independently and successively evaluate the performance of the faculty member under review providing: - a. written evaluation of noted strengths and/or weakness in performance - b. recommendation to reappoint as continuing lecturer at the same rank, reappoint as continuing lecturer and promote in rank, or remove from lecturer positions with appropriate notification for termination of employment as per the Provost's website. - 6.
-The candidate undergoing evaluation, whether for review, reappointment, or promotion, may appeal their evaluation at any level of the process.
-Faculty
+Each year, in accordance with the Lecturer Promotion/Review Calendar, the Lecturer Evaluation Committee and the program director will independently and successively evaluate the performance of the faculty member under review providing: - a. written evaluation of noted strengths and/or weakness in performance - b. recommendation to reappoint as continuing lecturer at the same rank, reappoint as continuing lecturer and promote in rank, or remove from lecturer positions with appropriate notification for termination of employment as per the Executive Vice President for Academic Affairs, Student Success & P-16 Integration's website.

-- members wishing to appeal will follow the "Request for Consideration" procedures under the UTRGV Handbook of Operating Procedures. - 7.
+- 6. The candidate undergoing evaluation, whether for review, reappointment, or promotion, may appeal their evaluation at any level of the process.
+Faculty members wishing to appeal will follow the "Request for Consideration" procedures under the UTRGV Handbook of Operating Procedures. - 7.
 Lecturer evaluation categories are divided into the following percentages in the College of Fine Arts: